hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 The presence of this attribute causes the designated method to automatically cache each value it looks up and returns, so future calls with the same parameters can be retrieved more efficiently.
 The set of parameters is hashed into a single hash key, so changing the type, number, and/or order of the parameters can change that key.
+Functions with variadic parameters can not be memoized.

 This attribute can be applied to functions and static or instance methods; it has no attribute values.
 Consider the following example: